Category - Governance

 Maintaining and Enhancing Older Timeshare Resorts

 With proper planning to maintain and enhance an aging physical plant, legacy resorts can retain their appeal and not just survive – but actually thrive.
-This was the focus of an educational panel featured at the spring 2019 Timeshare Board Members Association conference held in Providence, RI.
-The panelists were Paula DiPaola, board president at Magic Tree Resort; […]
+This was the focus of […]

 read more